qiuqiangkong/gan_separation_deconvolution/README.md

 ```

 ## Results
-Denoising, impainting and completion results:
+Denoising, impainting and completion results.
+Symbol x is input mixture.
+Symbol s is ground truth source.
+Symbol \hat{s} is estimated source.

 <img src="appendixes/denoising_impainting_completion.png" width="600">

-Separation and deconvolution results:
+Separation and deconvolution results.
+Symbol x is input mixture.
+Symbol s and a are ground truth sources and filters.
+Symbol \hat{s} and \hat{a} are estimated sources and filters.

 <img src="appendixes/separation_deconvolution.png" width="450">